ottoman505/ottoman505/README.md

 - 👋 Hi, I’m @ottoman505
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on nothing
-- 📫 You can reach me on discord, |TSK|Ottoman#1453
+- 📫 You can reach me on discord, Ottoman#1453